European growth as elusive as quicksilver

 The ECB has been throwing money in various ways at the euro zone economy for a long time but dynamic growth has proved as elusive as quicksilver.

 This is expected to be underlined by the purchasing manager indexes.
 The euro zone’s manufacturing is sitting just a tad above stagnation.
-Data has been very lacklustre.
+Data has been very lackluster.

 "October’s ... business and consumer survey suggests that the euro-zone economy got off to a weak start in Q4, after broadly stagnating in Q3," Capital Economics said in a note.